Maine is the least densely populated state east of the Mississippi. There are four Maine National Parks along with two affiliated sites.

 Katahdin Woods and Waters National Monument is located in Northeastern Maine close to Baxter State Park.
 The monument is 87,563 acres of mountains and forestland in northern Penobscot County.

 Currently, there is no designated visitor center for the park.
 You can find park stamps at Shin Pond Village (1489 Shin Pond Road, Mt.
-Chase, ME) and at the Katahdin Chamber of Commerce (1029 Central Street, Miilinocket, ME)
+Chase, ME) and at the Katahdin Chamber of Commerce (1029 Central Street, Millinocket, ME)

 The Katahdin Loop Road is a 17-mile route that gives you the chance to explore the southern portion of the park with pull-offs, hiking trails, and scenic views.
 Be prepared that many of the roads in this area are logging roads.
-You will want yield to logging trucks and be prepared for them to be entering the roads.
+You will want to yield to logging trucks and be prepared for them to be entering the roads.

-You can enjoy mountain biking on the parks gravel roads and trails.
+You can enjoy mountain biking on the park's gravel roads and trails.
 Camping is available in designated areas.
 Snowmobiling is allowed in specific areas each winter.

 Saint Croix Island International Historic Site

 In 1604 a group of 79 French explorers led by Pierre Gugua, and Sieur de Mons settled on a small island located in the Saint Croix River.
-They hoped to claim the region for France and profit from trades with the local Indian tribes.
+They hoped to claim the region for France and profit from trade with the local Indian tribes.

 From 1604-05 almost half of the men died during the severe winter and were buried in a small cemetery on what is now Saint Croix Island.
 When spring finally came the survivors abandoned their encampment and founded the settlement of Port Royal which is now part of today's Nova Scotia, Canada.